barek2k2/ML_Ruby/README.md

  - ### Decision Tree Algorithm - User Approval Status  Example

-   Suppose you have a dataset that includes features such as social credit score, yearly income, and approval status (where 1 represents approval, and 0 represents non-approval).
+   Suppose you have a training dataset that includes features such as social credit score, yearly income, and approval status (where 1 represents approval, and 0 represents non-approval).
 Now, you want to classify the approval status of a new person.

 ```
 data =  [[720, 60000, 1],